In this Slimming World blog we follow mum of two and food director, Jen Bedloe, on her Slimming World journey.

 My highs and lows this week

-Here’s a pic of me and my sister, Kathryn.
-Losing some weight has given me extra confidence to wear strong colours and I’m not sure dresses come much brighter than this hot pink number.
+Losing some weight has given me extra confidence to wear strong colours and I’m not sure dresses come much brighter than the hot pink number I’ve bought.

 Cottage cheese alert